 Invincibility Power-Up: Present in many Sonic games, wheter in classic "starman" fashion from item boxes, to some variations like the purple wisp in Sonic Coors Wii.

-Kaizo Trap: The Egg Viper in Sonic Adventure and the Giant Eggmech MKII from Sonic the Hedgehog 4 will crash through the floor after you beat it, and sent you falling to your doom if you're in the middle of the arena.
+Kaizo Trap: The Egg Viper in Video Game/Sonic Adventure and Death Egg Robot from Sonic the Hedgehog 4 will crash through the floor after you beat it, and sent you falling to your doom if you're in the middle of the arena.

 The Kiddie Ride: The infamous Waku Waku Sonic Patrol Car (and less famous Sonic Cosmo Fighter) are actually kiddie rides imbued with a monitor and controls for playing a simple game while the ride is in motion.
 System 16, an arcade board site, classifies these rides as Sega Kiddy Ride Hardware, and notes that in reality they're usually powered by a Sega C-2 or ST-V board.